jsbin/learn/public/blog/my-zen-mode.md

 Since we upgraded CodeMirror to version 4, we've added a lot of extra plugins for CodeMirror, including Vim mode.
 Just note that not all of the Vim functionality comes with the plugin, visual block mode, for example, doesn't work.
-But a lot of the Ex commands are there, including search and replace, which is great, as jsbin doesn't support this in normal mode.
+But a lot of the Ex commands are there, including search and replace, which is great, as JS Bin doesn't support this in normal mode.

 ## Custom theme